 10. Minimum Order Charge.

-The Company reserves the right to apply a minimum order charge of £50 excluding carriage, costs and V.A.T.
+The Company reserves the right to apply a minimum order charge of £75 excluding carriage, costs and V.A.T.
+Orders received below this value will be subjected to a supplementary charge of £25.

 The Company reserves the right to refuse to give any discount against the price chargeable to the Purchaser pursuant to clause 3 where the value of the order placed by the Purchaser is less than £100 excluding V.A.T. and delivery charges.